wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 Object files generated from compiler are standalone and unable to interact with each others, and it is the job of linker to link them together.
 In a nutshell, the linker links all object files and libraries together and create an executable file.

-To have a better understanding on how linker works, let's start with an simple example.
+To have a better understanding on how linker works, let's start with a simple example.
 Assume that we have an _`Add`_ function definition in _`Math.h`_, which received two integer parameters and return the sum of them.
+(Of course in real life we won't write code in this way, this is just an example to show what compiler and linker do.)

 **Math.h**
 {% highlight cpp %}